Editor's Review for Firefox 64-bit

-Firefox for Windows 64-bit is now available for download, it is compatible with Windows 7 and Windows 8/8.1 64 bit and Windows Vista 64 bit (Firefox 64-bit can only be installed on Windows 64-bit operating systems).
+Mozilla Firefox for Windows 64-bit is now available for download, it is compatible with 64-bit versions of Windows 8.1, Windows 8, Windows 7 (Mozilla Firefox 64-bit can only be installed on Windows 64-bit operating systems).

 Firefox is an open source software, it is one of the most popular web browser, Mozilla Firefox uses the Gecko layout engine to render web pages (not IE kernel), the Mozilla foundation and hundreds of volunteers have been developing on it.
 Firefox is formerly known as “Phoenix” , then renamed “Mozilla Firebird” , and then to the name of Firefox.

-Firefox is open source based web browser, it means that every one can build a highly-optimized code to suite with Windows 64 bit system, one of the most popular project is The Pale Moon..
+Mozilla Firefox is open source based web browser, it means that every one can build a highly-optimized code to suite with Windows 64 bit systems, the most popular projects are the Pale Moon and Waterfox.

 Though Firefox has drawn in a consistent user base with many of its releases, some people may be surprised that they can now get this new version.
 People may want to find out more about Firefox 64-bit before they opt to try it out for themselves.
 This is actually one of the first browsers to ever attempt to create a 64-bit version, so some of it will be experimental.
 There are a few reasons why this system is drawing in attention from savvy users out there.
 They realize that Firefox 64-bit carries quite a bit of potential.